What's an Adjustable Base Bed?

 How much does an adjustable base cost?

-Leggett and Platt ShipShape base
+Leggett and Platt Falcon

 Serta Motion Select adjustable base

 There are other models for even more, but I don’t feel they add too much to be worth the extra money for most people.
 Check out our best adjustable beds guide for more recommendations.

 An adjustable base is a great way to enhance your sleep experience.
-If you’re already getting a great mattress, you can make it even better with an adjustable base.
+If you’re already getting a good mattress, you can make it even better with an adjustable base.
 If you’re getting a low-end mattress, you should take the money you would otherwise spend on the base and use that for a better mattress instead.

 But, if you already have a good mattress, or are about to buy a nice mattress, and you can fit it in your budget, an adjustable base is a great idea.
-Thanks for reading.